Stories of Hope Glenn Close

-Montana’s Peer Network is a peer run 501c3 non-profit organization providing opportunities for recovery across Montana.
+Montana’s Peer Network is a peer run 501c3 non-profit organization whose mission is to provide opportunities for recovery across Montana.

-We are a network of 360 individuals across Montana in recovery from mental health struggles and or addictions.
-We provide information, education, support and resources across the state using our own “lived experience” of recovery.
+We are a network of 370 individuals across Montana in recovery from mental health substance abuse and or addictions struggles.
+We provide information, education, training, support and resources across the state using our own “lived experience” of recovery.

 Contact our office at 406- 551- 1058